omriharel/deej/README.md

 ## Build your own

 Building `deej` is very simple!
 You only need a few cheap parts - it's an excellent starter project (and my first Arduino project, personally).
+Remember that if you need any help or have a question that's not answered here, you can always [join the deej Discord server](https://discord.gg/nf88NJu).

 ### Bill of Materials